 Then I melted the coconut oil which solidifies unless it is really hot out.
 But it melts quickly and easily, especially when placed on top of a woodstove!

 Beat the egg and added the vanilla and coconut oil to it.
 Then added the wet ingredients to the dry and stirred to combine.
-Into the fridge to chill for 30 minutes while I worked on the rest of dinner (which included a divine kale and avocado salad that I will be writing about soon).
+Into the fridge to chill for 30 minutes while I worked on the rest of dinner (which included a divine kale and avocado salad.)

 Formed the dough into balls, placed 'em on the baking sheet and pressed them down a bit then into the oven for a quick bake - 8 minutes only.
 Took 'em out once the edges began to brown and let them cool a little.